 trouble together and camped out in the living room with Sasha's older brother Jason.

 They became fast friends.

-Sasha was a sweet little girl with a great sense of humour.
-I have an incredible amount of empathy for her father, Mark Sechrist.
-He lost his two little girls in a moment of senselessness and I think of him often.
+Sasha was a sweet little girl with an adorable sense of humour.
+And I have an incredible amount of empathy for her father, Mark Sechrist.
+He lost his two little girls in a moment of senselessness and I think of him quite often.
 Mark was very kind to Sean and I when we were visiting in Las Cruces and he will remain in my thoughts as long as they exsist.

 Sasha missed her eighth birthday by 29 days.
-Children should not pass before their parents.
-There is something inherently wrong with that.
+Children should never pass before their parents.
+There is something inherently out of sorts with that.

 email the administrator @